academic-resources/odin/variables.md

   do the following:** **
  - Describe what a variable is and how to assign it a value or expression.
  - Explain what the `+=`, `-=`, `*=`, and `/=` assignment operators do.
- - Describe the naming conventions for variables.**
+ - Describe the naming conventions for variables :**

 ---